 - Decompose and document your system and environment

-- Examine and brainstorm on the in-scope system to identify security risks
+- Examine and brainstorm on the in-scope system to identify cyber security risks

 - Construct plans to mitigate these risks